 What the County Can Enforce: Violations

 If a complaint is made, officers can and do enforce violations.
 We respond to all complaints.

 Here is the process for making a complaint about trailer parking:

 - You notify the County of your trailer complaint using our Report an Issue form.

-- The County passes your information to a Peace Officer.
+- The County passes your information to a Municipal Enforcement Officer.
 The officer will call you and estimate when he or she will respond.
-(It may take a day or two.)

 - The officer will look at the scene and determine if there is a violation.
 Your name will not be shared with the trailer owner.

 - If there is no violation, the officer will follow up with you, as the complainant.

 - If there is a violation, the officer will try and contact the owner of the trailer and direct the person on what action to take.
 If the officer cannot contact the owner, the officer will determine the safety risk.
 The trailer may be towed immediately, or the officer may leave a notice.